 - All they cared about was being in love -

-Mum and Dad performed together for over 20 years and were offered a number of lucrative record deals during that time, first of all in the late 60's and then again in the 70's and 80's, but they didn't care for fame and fortune.
+Mum and Dad performed together for over 20 years and were offered a number of lucrative record deals during that time from all the top record producers, first of all in the late 60's and then again in the 70's and 80's, but they didn't care for fame and fortune.
 All they cared about was being in love, having a family and taking us kids on wonderful adventures.

 During our childhood and even adulthood, my folks, siblings and I loved nothing more than to sing together, especially on long car journeys and we'd sing Beach Boys, Everly Brothers and Bee Gees songs because we enjoyed singing in harmony with each other.
 When my brothers reached their teens, they formed an original rock band and my sister became lead singer of an indie covers band.
 Although I loved music and singing with my family, I was more interested in art and becoming a singer never once entered my head.
 So it was a shock to me more than anyone when I accidentally did, and this is how.......

 Back in 2008, Michael and I were in a local music shop when a distraught bride to be came in with tears in her eyes, asking if anyone knew of a band who were free to play at her wedding..... that weekend!!!
-Her name was Lou and she'd just been sorely let down.
-Michael said he could play a solo performance for her but he only covered rock songs like Queen, Bon Jovi, Foo Fighters and the like.
-Lou was over the moon with that and said she didn't care what he played, so long as there was live music.
+Lou had just been sorely let down and so Michael said he could play a solo performance for her.
+He explained that he only covered rock songs like Queen, Bon Jovi, Foo Fighters and the like and Lou was over the moon with that.
+She said she didn't care what he played, so long as there was live music!
 I couldn't imagine Lou not having any pop and Motown to dance to though, myself being the kind of girl who loves a good old boogie at weddings, so I offered to sing some for her even though I was utterly terrified at the thought of going on stage.

 - The table centrepieces were enormous, fully mature trees -

 Mum and Dad had always told me I could sing though, and their words came to me in that moment of really wanting to make it all better for this desperate lady.
-I didn't really think about how long it was going to take to prepare or if I was good enough, I just wanted to help find a solution.
+I didn't really think about how long it was going to take to prepare or if I was good enough, I just wanted to help find a solution like anyone would when they see someone so upset.
 Lou asked us as we left the shop what should she call our instantly formed band and I suggested the name Cupids Wish.
 I still don't know how the name came to me but Lou loved it and so there it was.

 Fortunately, we happened to be off work that week and so we rehearsed for 5 days non-stop to put together 2 sets.
 There was very little sleep!
 We were up all day and night with the help of my brother who recorded drums onto the backing tracks Michael made for me to sing to.
 It was pretty gruelling but at the same time exhilarating, and hilarious!